davidfang00/Julia_Hashcode2014.jl/docs/src/algos.md

 The remaining algorithm after the fandown process completes follows the protocol of the greedy lookahead approach with no further changes.

+The fandown process is quite efficient and does not add extra space.
+The fandown process runs for a predetermined number of iterations (40 is the default value) and runs for a predetermined number of cars (4 cars if total number of cars is 8).
+At each time step, each car must look only at its outgoing neighbors, which is a time complexity of O(V).
+As mentioned, no other additional space is needed.

 The greedy+fandown approach increases in score slightly, but decreases time by ~25%: this algorithm yields a score of 1.35-1.47 million meters and runs for 15 seconds.

 ## Dijkstras